9 signs your elderly parent needs help

 6. Change in personality

 Do you notice a change in your parents' personalities, especially in the evening?
 Are they talking too loudly or too softly?
-Are they accusing people of doing or saying things against them, wanting to check on children or displaying other odd behaviors?
+Are they accusing people of doing or saying things, wanting to check on children or displaying other odd behaviors?

-Dr. Glenn Smith, a neuropsychologist who specializes in Alzheimer's at the Mayo Clinic explains this may be sun downing or late-day confusion.
+Dr. Glenn Smith, a neuropsychologist who specializes in Alzheimer's at the Mayo Clinic explains this may be sundowning or late-day confusion.
 He suggests planning activities during the day that include exposure to sunlight and keeping a nightlight on to reduce agitation.
-Changes in personality can result from other things aside from Alzheimer’s or dementia, which looks different in every individual.
-You may have to be creative and try multiple strategies to address changes in personality and meet your loved one's needs.

 Who could help: If Dr. Smith's suggestions fail, make an appointment with your parent's physician.
-You can also speak with a Geriatric Care Manager to learn about alternative strategies.
+You can also speak with an aging life care manager to discuss alternative strategies.